-[In an email interview with Pablo Navarrete, Colombian FARC Commander Victoria Sandino Palmera discusses the role of women in the FARC and the ongoing peace talks between the guerrillas and the Colombian government.]
+In email interview, Colombian FARC Commander Victoria Sandino Palmera discusses the role of women in the FARC and the ongoing peace talks between the guerrillas and the Colombian government

 Victoria Sandino Palmera is a commander in the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC) and part of the delegation engaged in peace talks with the Colombian government in Cuba since 2012.
 Throughout her 23 years of armed struggle, she has carried out various tasks, from leading cultural, political and ideological workshops for her fellow guerrillas, to political work with black and indigenous communities.
 One particular focus has been working with women from areas where development plans and norms for community coexistence are drawn up.